Complete and turn into Main Street McMinnville by June 5 for entry into a downtown gifts drawing

 The Main Street McMinnville Design Committee believes our downtown buildings and streetscape are essential to keep McMinnville unique and beautiful.
 It seeks to revitalize our downtown buildings and spaces as well as foster an appreciation for our local history through historic preservation.
 To get involved click here.

 How well do you know downtown buildings?
-Pick up your form online, at TOPZ, or at the Main Street McMinnville office on May 28.
-Return your form completed by June 3; boards with all nine buildings correct will be entered into a drawing for 2 downtown prizes worth a total of $50.
+Pick up your form online, at TOPZ, or Vanilla Bean Baking Co. starting May 29th.
+Return your form completed by June 5; boards with all six buildings correctly matched will be entered into a drawing for 2 downtown prizes worth a total of $50.
 One form per individual.

 Main Street McMinnville's Design Committee will announce the winner of our storefront design award in May to celebrate and appreciate downtown building owners and businesses.